fw-ai-external/reward-kit/README.md

 # Reward Kit

 Reward Kit is a library for defining, evaluating, and deploying reward functions for LLM fine-tuning.
-It provides tools to create custom reward functions and use them in reinforcement learning from human feedback (RLHF) workflows.
+It provides tools to create custom reward functions and use them in reinforcement learning from machine feedback (RLMF) workflows.

 ## Installation